 Clostridial Enterocolitis of Foals

 Field trials of a Clostridium perfringens autogenous bacterin supplemented with recombinant β2 toxin are ongoing to determine its protective efficacy for newborn foals following prepartum vaccination.
 Such a vaccine potentially could reduce the incidence of diarrhea caused by toxigenic Clostridium perfringens in foals in the first weeks of life.
-In another project with a similar goal we have cloned the cell binding regions of the A and B toxins of Clostridium difficile to determine which part of the toxin might be useful to supplement an experimental bacterin for prepartum vaccination of mares.
+In another project with a similar goal we have cloned the cell binding regions of the A and B toxins of Clostridium difficile to determine whether these parts of the toxins might be useful to supplement an experimental bacterin for prepartum vaccination of mares.
 Enterocolitis associated with Cl. difficile is an emerging and serious disease of neonatal foals on Kentucky farms.

 Timoney, J.F., M. Hartmann, L. Fallon, E. Fallon and J. Walker.
 2005.
 Antibody responses of mares to prepartum vaccination with Clostridium perfringens bacterin supplemented with recombinant β2 toxin.
 Vet.
 Rec.
 157:810-11.